gray rectangle with angle

 • Non-commercial building movement: $2,000,000

-Besides permits, many states also require you to travel on specific routes when using state roadways.
-You will need to submit the exact route you plan to take when applying for a permit.
+Many states also require you to travel on specific routes when using state roadways.
+You’ll need to submit your exact route when applying for a permit.

-Be aware that some communities and cities require permitting as well.
-Only some states, such as Georgia, will issue permits on behalf of local agencies.
-Other states will make you aware of local requirements when you file your route, but you will still be responsible for applying for and getting local permits.
+Some communities and cities require permitting as well.
+Only some states, such as Georgia, issue permits on behalf of local agencies.
+In other states, you’ll be made aware of local requirements when you file your route, but you’re responsible for getting those local permits yourself.

-Each state has different requirements for transporting wide loads.
-Here are some of the things you need to consider when planning your route.
+Each state has different requirements for transporting oversized loads.
+Here are the things you need to plan for before you roll.

 Permits

-Check with each state on your route or use a permitting service to maintain the proper permits.
+Check with each state on your route or use a permitting service to stay on top of the right permits.
+The ProMiles resource center has state-by-state links to help you look up permitting requirements wherever your route takes you.

-Penalties for failing to obtain permits or not following requirements can cost you thousands of dollars in fines.
-You could also face suspension or revocation of permits for failing to comply with regulations, not following your approved route, or traveling during times that aren’t allowed.
+Penalties for failing to get permits or not following requirements can cost you thousands of dollars in fines.
+You could also face suspension or revocation of permits for failing to comply with regulations, not following your approved route, or traveling during restricted times.

 Scheduling

-Most states restrict when oversize loads can travel on roadways for safety reasons.
+Most states restrict when oversize load trucking operations can move for safety reasons.
 Typical restrictions limit transport at night or on weekends and holidays.
-If a pilot vehicle is required, most states will only allow shipments 30 minutes before sunrise and 30 minutes after sunset.
+If a pilot vehicle is required, most states only allow shipments from 30 minutes before sunrise to 30 minutes after sunset.

-Nearly every state requires a black and yellow “Oversize Load” or “Wide Load” banner at the front and rear of the vehicle.
-Any time the load is wider than the truck bed, oversize loads should also have a square red or orange flag at the corner of the load.
-Typically, this flag is 18 inches.
+The standard wide load truck sign is a black-and-yellow banner reading “Oversize Load” or “Wide Load,” required at the front and rear of the vehicle.
+This is the most common wide load sign for trucks across all states.
+Any time the load is wider than the truck bed, you should also have a square red or orange flag, typically 18 inches, at each corner of the load.

-If you are traveling at night or in case of low visibility, you might be required to have lights on your truck in the same place as the flags.
-Many states also require lights on top of the truck cab that must be rotating or flashing.
+For a semi truck oversize load traveling at night or in low visibility, you may be required to have lights on your truck where the flags would otherwise be positioned.
+Many states also require rotating or flashing lights on top of the truck cab.

 Escort vehicles

-Some state regulations require escort or pilot vehicles.
-Escort vehicles are passenger cars that travel around an oversize load to provide a buffer zone for protection and alert other drivers of a wide load.
-Some states require escort vehicles for all wide loads.
-Others only mandate escort vehicles for loads more than 10 to 12-feet wide.
+Some state regulations require escort or pilot vehicles for oversize load trucking.
+Escort vehicles travel around the load to provide a buffer and alert other drivers.
+Some states require them for all wide loads.
+Others only require them for loads more than 10 to 12 feet wide.

 Running times

 There are also restrictions on weekends and holidays in many states.
-In some cases, you might not be able to travel after a certain time on the day before a holiday due to increased traffic loads.
+In some cases, you might not be able to travel after a certain time on the day before a holiday because of increased traffic.

 Cost